Listed Buildings and Structures

 Ha-Ha

-Two sunken brick walls that create (deer) barriers between a formal garden and parkland.
+Two sunken brick walls, dating back to 1788, that create (deer) barriers between a formal garden and parkland.

 Ice House